Eleazar ben Pedat

-Biography
+Eleazar ben Pedat (רבי אלעזר בן פדת) was a second and third-generation amora or Talmudist from Babylon who lived in Syria Palaestina during the 3rd century.

+He became a scholar at the Talmudic academy at Tiberias, where he was held in great esteem and served as head master, becoming known as "master [i.e., legal authority] of the land of Israel".

+Early life and study

 He was a Babylonian by birth and of priestly descent.
 In his native country he was a disciple of Samuel, and more especially of Rav, whom he in after years generally cited by the appellation "our teacher", and whose academy he revered above all others, recognizing in it the "lesser sanctuary" of the Diaspora, as promised (Ezekiel 11:16) to the exiles in Babylonia.

 When and why he left Babylonia is not stated; but from the data extant it appears that his ardent love for the Land of Israel, and the superior opportunities which Palestine afforded for religious practices, impelled him to emigrate to there—and at a comparatively early age, since some of Rabbi's contemporaries were still alive and active.
 Indeed, it seems that for a time Eleazar even attended the lectures of Hiyya the Great and of Hoshaiah Rabbah.
 This was for him a period of hard study, which gave rise to the homiletic remark that the Biblical saying, "Be thou ravished always with her love," was well illustrated by Eleazar ben Pedat at Sepphoris, who was so absorbed in his studies as to be unconscious of all worldly needs.

+Scholarly career

-Later, Elazar became attached to the academy founded by R. Johanan at Tiberias, where his scholarship procured him great honors.
+Later, Eleazar became attached to the Talmudic academy founded by R. Johanan at Tiberias, where his scholarship procured him great honors.
 In Tiberias he was associated with Simon b.
-Eliakim in the office of judge, and at the academy he occupied the position of colleague-disciple (חבר ותלמיד) of Johanan, who himself repeatedly admitted that Elazar had enlightened him, once declaring that "the son of Pedat sits and interprets the Law as did Moses at the direct inspiration from the Almighty".
-After the death of Shimon ben Lakish, Elazar was chosen to fill the position of assistant to Johanan.
-When Johanan became disabled through grief at Shimon's death, Elazar presided over the academy, and after the death of Johanan succeeded him in the office of head master.
+Eliakim in the office of judge, and at the academy he occupied the position of colleague-disciple (חבר ותלמיד) of Johanan, who himself repeatedly admitted that Eleazar had enlightened him, once declaring that "the son of Pedat sits and interprets the Law as did Moses at the direct inspiration from the Almighty".
+After the death of Shimon ben Lakish, Eleazar was chosen to fill the position of assistant to Johanan.
+When Johanan became disabled through grief at Shimon's death, Eleazar presided over the academy, and after the death of Johanan succeeded him in the office of head master.

-Elazar's fame as an expert expounder of the Law having reached Babylonia, his most prominent contemporaries there addressed to him intricate halakhic questions, to which he returned satisfactory answers.
-This happened so often that he became known in his native country as the "master [i.e., legal authority] of the land of Israel"; and anonymous decisions introduced in the Babylonian schools with the statement "They sent word from there" were understood, as a matter of course, to emanate from Elazar ben Pedat.
+Eleazar's fame as an expert expounder of the Law having reached Babylonia, his most prominent contemporaries there addressed to him intricate halakhic questions, to which he returned satisfactory answers.
+This happened so often that he became known in his native country as the "master [i.e., legal authority] of the land of Israel"; and anonymous decisions introduced in the Babylonian schools with the statement "They sent word from there" were understood, as a matter of course, to emanate from Eleazar ben Pedat.

 There are no data to show how long Eleazar survived R. Johanan, but he probably died about 279 C.E.